 - Breaking a Window – Another method you can use is breaking the window, but there are a lot of drawbacks.
 First, auto glass is hard to break.
 Windshields are shatter resistant, and manufacturers temper side glass.
 You will need a sharp tool to break them.
 Second, glass is dangerous.
 Shattering it could inflict cuts on your arms or body.
 If you get any in your eyes, you might have to go to the hospital.
 Third, replacing the window could again cost hundreds of dollars.
 Avoid breaking a window unless it is an emergency, such as rescuing a trapped child or pet.

 Even in the best of situations, you will require a tool of some sort to unlock a car yourself.
 Doing so risks causing expensive damage to your vehicle too.
 Also, it may appear that you are trying to break into and steal the car.
 If your wallet or ID is also locked in your vehicle, it could mean a trip to the police station to sort things out.

-Why Should I Call a Locksmith If I Am Locked Out of My Car?
+Why Should I Call an Auto Locksmith Near Me If I Am Locked Out of My Car?